Page loading ... Please wait.

 Printer Friendly Page

-As a child, many cold winter mornings would begin with the wonderful smell of oats cooking on the stove.
-Once that steaming bowl of hot porridge was placed before me I would dress it with a spoonful of soft brown sugar and, if we were lucky, rich cream that had been skimmed from the milk.
-The porridge of my youth, made with rolled oats, is not what I enjoy today.
+As a child, cold winter mornings would often begin with the wonderful smell of oats cooking on the stove.
+Once that steaming bowl of hot porridge was placed before me I would dress it with a spoonful of soft brown sugar and, if we were lucky, rich cream that had been skimmed off the top of the milk.
+The porridge of my youth, made with rolled oats, is not what I eat today.
 Then, my mother used 'rolled' oats which are oats that have been cleaned, toasted, hulled, steamed and then flattened into flakes and, depending on the thickness of the flakes, are labeled either 'old-fashioned' or 'quick-cooking' (old-fashioned being thicker than quick cooking).
 Today I make my porridge with 'steel-cut' Irish Oatmeal which has a hearty oat flavor and chewy, not mushy, texture.

 Serve with brown or white sugar and rich milk or cream.